- What is a job offer letter?

 What to do before accepting a job offer letter?

-Before you ask how to accept an offer letter, it is important to evaluate the job offer and find out if the opportunity is right for you.
+Before you get in to accepting a job offer letter, it is important to evaluate the offer and find out if the opportunity is right for you.

 As eager and tempted you may be to accept that offer letter, we suggest you check some crucial things first.